SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

 >
 >13.3.1 Extent to which (i) global citizenship education and (ii) education for sustainable development are mainstreamed in (a) national education policies; (b) curricula; (c) teacher education; and (d) student assessment

-This target is considered to cover research about improving education, awareness and capacity about climate change mitigation, adaptation,  impact reduction and early warning.
+This target is considered to cover research about education, awareness and capacity about climate change mitigation, adaptation, impact reduction and early warning.

 This query consists of 1 phrase.
-The general structure is *action + education/awareness/capacity + climate mit/adapt/warning*
+The general structure is *education/awareness/capacity + climate mit/adapt/warning*

 Interpretation of what should be considered as contributing to raising "human and institutional capacity" is challenging - according to the UNDG definition, it concerns anything that would increase the ability of people and institutions to successfully manage the situation.
 We have interpreted this to include improvements in areas such as technology, infrastructure, research, skills, and knowledge, in addition to institutional structures, practices and resources.
 Allocation, awareness or understanding of responsibilities can also be important in capacity.
 Awareness is included explicitly in some definitions.
 * Definition of "capacity": "[...] the ability of people, organizations and society as a whole to manage their affairs successfully" (<a id="UNDGcapacity">[United Nations Development Group 2017](#f2)</a>).